 - Terry Creach, January 30, 2001

-He has performed with James Cunningham's Acme Company, the Vanaver Caravan, and Annabelle Gamson.
-Creach's company, founded first in 1983 with Stephen Koester as Creach/Koester, grew from a collaborative duet into an internationally touring ensemble, The group has continued under Creach's direction since 1996 as Creach/Company.
+He performed with James Cunningham's Acme Company, the Vanaver Caravan, and Annabelle Gamson.
+Creach's company, founded first in 1983 with Stephen Koester as Creach/Koester, grew from a collaborative duet into an internationally touring ensemble.
+The group continued under Creach's direction since 1996 as Creach/Company.
 The company has been presented at venues including Danspace Project, The Kitchen, Symphony Space, Clarice Smith Performing Arts Center, Cleveland Public Theater, and Teatro de la Danza in Mexico City.

 With support from his 1999 Grants to Artists award, Creach presented History of Private Life (2000) at Danspace Project and choreographed Tell Me the Truth About Love (2000), a work based on poems by W.H.
 Auden.
 In 2000 Creach also created "Kin" for Daghdha Dance Co. of Limerick, Ireland and showed "Conversation Piece" at Movement Research.
-He has received choreographic commissions from Dartmouth Dance Ensemble, Dance Repertory Theater of Florida State University, and Mo-Trans Dance of Missoula.
-Creach has been awarded choreography fellowships from The National Endowment for the Arts and the New York Foundation for the Arts.
+He received choreographic commissions from Dartmouth Dance Ensemble, Dance Repertory Theater of Florida State University, and Mo-Trans Dance of Missoula.
+Creach was awarded choreography fellowships from The National Endowment for the Arts and the New York Foundation for the Arts.

 Having a "men's company" is not a unique construction but certainly a rare one.
 It's a situation that I stumbled into and have stayed interested in.
 Men's bodies are both familiar and particular and loaded with behavioral constructs.